Skip to content

 The sound of children shouting in a schoolyard at 10 AM on a Tuesday, their teacher watching from the window with coffee in hand, unhurried, unconcerned about minutes lost from the curriculum.
 This is what high-performance education looks like.
 It looks nothing like what most of us experienced.

+They gave participants trivia questions, measured each participant's curiosity about each question, then tracked brain activity during the answers.
 When participants were genuinely curious — when they actually wanted to know — their dopaminergic midbrain activated strongly.
 Expected.
 But here is what surprised the researchers: while in this curiosity state, participants also showed enhanced memory for completely incidental information presented alongside the answer.
 Faces shown between trivia questions were remembered 30-50% better when they appeared during high-curiosity states.

 Jean Piaget spent decades observing how children actually learn — not how we wish they learned, not how curricula assume they learn, but what their hands and eyes and mistakes reveal about cognition developing in real time.